 Data Storage Options.
 A crucial and expensive aspect of genomic analysis is access to storage.
 We provide access to various data storage options to meet project requirements related to storage speed and space.
 The Bioinformatics Shared Resource offers storage to DCI investigators on its local storage servers for small to moderately sized projects.
 For large projects, the Bioinformatics Shared Resource uses storage solutions managed by Duke University and Amazon Web Services.

-Currently, the annual price for leasing 1TB of space from these Duke owned storage resources is $1600, $500 and $300, respectively.
 For long-term storage of large data files that are not sensitive and do not need to be accessed frequently, the Amazon Glacier system from Amazon Web Services is used.
 Currently the monthly charge for storage is $0.01 per GB.
 For 1TB of space this amounts to an annual charge of $120.
 The Bioinformatics Shared Resource will facilitate transfer DCI investigators to this resource when feasible.

 The services and resources provided by the Bioinformatics Shared Resource are available to all Duke faculty who have been designated as DCI members; for the shared resource is, at present, exclusively focused on the research needs of DCI members (other bioinformatics resources at Duke are available for non-DCI members).
 Currently, all requests for resource services are communicated directly to Dr. Owzar by phone or email.
 Dr. Owzar evaluates each request and delegates tasks to an appropriate staff or faculty member.
 Upon receipt of the initial request, Dr. Owzar schedules an in-person or phone meeting with the requesting DCI research team and appropriate shared resource personnel.
 Presently, the initial response time is less than one business day.
 Dr. Owzar is responsible for prioritizing the resources, staff and hardware.